Car dashboard lights explained: what shouldn’t be ignored?

 Traction control off light

 This light comes on when the traction control is manually switched off or if the system has issues with the monitoring of the traction.
-A faulty ABS sensor can also activate this particular light if the monitoring of the rotation of all wheels is not functioning.

 Blue or green dashboard lights